Michel-saba/docker-examples/front-end/README.md

-# dockerized-frontend application (ReactJS)
+# dockerize-frontend application (ReactJS)
-This is a dockerized ReactJS application.
+This is a dockerize ReactJS application.
 It is a simple application that hello word message.

 the propose of this application is to show how to dockerize a ReactJS application in nginx server.